Malmmlam/rock-paper-scissors/scratch.md

     else if either playerSelection or computerSelection has "Paper" and the other has "Scissors", the one with "Scissors" wins.
 Return "Scissors beats paper" and winner. else it is a tie.
 }

+function playerSelection(e) {

+    if the button pressed is rock return rock, if the button pressed is paper return paper, if the button pressed is scissors return scissors }